Tax Tips for Individuals Edit as Admin

 Tuition Credits: The American Opportunity Tax Credit is available to a broad range of taxpayers, including many with higher incomes and those who owe no tax.
 It also adds required course materials to the list of qualifying expenses and allows the credit to be claimed for four years of post-secondary education.
 Many of those eligible will qualify for the maximum annual credit of $2,500 per student.
-For 2018 the full credit is available to individuals whose modified adjusted gross income is $80,000 or less, or $160,000 or less for married couples filing a joint return.
-The credit is phased out for taxpayers with incomes above these levels.
-These income limits are higher than under the Lifetime Learning Credit.

-The Lifetime Learning Credit is 20% of the first $10,000 of qualified expenses.
-Costs for books, supplies and equipment do not qualify unless required to be paid to the educational organization.
-This credit is not limited to four years of study.
-For 2018 the full credit is available to individuals whose modified adjusted gross income is $57,000 or less, or $114,000 or less for married couples filing a joint return.
+For both credits, beginning in 2022, the full credit is available to individuals whose modified adjusted gross income is $80,000 or less, or $160,000 or less for married couples filing a joint return.
 The credit is phased out for taxpayers with incomes above these levels.

 Estate Tax: The estate tax has a top rate of 40%.
-The exemption amount is $11,180,000 per individual in 2022.
+The exemption amount is $12,060,000 per individual in 2022.
 The exemption will be $12,920,000 for 2023.

 Mortgage Interest Points: Points paid on a home mortgage are usually deductible as interest.
 If the mortgage is for the purchase or improvement of your principal residence, you can either deduct the full amount of the points in the year of payment or, if you aren’t itemizing your deductions that year, amortize the points over the loan term.
 Generally, points paid on refinancing must be amortized.
 However, you can write off any points you haven't yet deducted when you sell your home and pay off your mortgage.

-Roth Conversions: Distributions from a Roth IRA are received tax-free. you can convert a traditional IRA to a Roth-IRA, unless your income exceeds a certain level.
+Roth Conversions: Distributions from a Roth IRA are received tax-free.
+You can convert a traditional IRA to a Roth-IRA, unless your income exceeds a certain level.
 You will pay the income tax upon conversion.
 But not everyone should convert.
 There are many factors to consider, including present and forecasted future income tax rates, as well as the return on your investments, both in your retirement plan and outside of your plan.
 You will also need to consider how a current increase in taxable income may affect other calculations on your tax return.
 Careful strategic planning and forecasting will help you make an informed decision.